-'''

 { price, direct dummy, avg_miles, HUB_origin, HUB_dest, airline dummies }

-'''

 In some estimations we also include market (route) fixed effects.
-For the construction of market shares, we use as measure of market size (total number of consumers) the average population in the origin and destination cities, in number of people, i.e., 1000\(pop04\origin + pop04\dest)/2.
+For the construction of market shares, we use as measure of market size (total number of consumers) the average population in the origin and destination cities, in number of people, that is, 1000(pop04_origin + pop04_dest)/2.